kaio6fellipe/kubestronaut/CKA/README.md

 Design and Installation of a Kubernetes Cluster section.
 ETCD in HA.
 High Availability for K8S control plane.

 - 88% completed, 12% to go.

+## Day 8 (16 Dez 2024)

+Kubernetes installation with kubeadm and troubleshooting for apps, control plane and worker nodes.

+- 93% completed, 7% to go.